FAIRmat-NFDI/pynxtools-em/src/pynxtools_em/configurations/README.md

 3. Mismatch in data types
   An example: *np.float64* is expected by *trg* but *single precision float* is used by *src*.
   An example: *1* as an int is expected by *trg* but that number has been serialized as a string "1".
-  An example: *trg* expects voltage as *V* but on *src* tech partners agreed to use SI unit but do not write these unit explicitly
+  An example: *trg* expects voltag-e as *V* but on *src* tech partners agreed to use SI unit but do not write these unit explicitly
 4. Mismatch in the granularization of information or different standards used for representing information An example: *trg* expects ISO8601 with local time zone offset to UTC but *src* provides date, time, and timezone as individual strings
   An example: *trg* expects UNIX timestamp but *src* provides MS-DOS timestamp.